MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/running-an-http-server-for-testing.md

 > [!NOTE]
 > While this is an important and useful security restriction, it may produce complications when trying to locally test your code.

-If you run your server on **port 80** and your use-case is simple enough, you can utilize the HOSTS file on your operating system to access your HTTP server through a valid domain name.
+If you run your server on Port 80, and your use-case is simple enough, you can utilize the HOSTS file on your operating system to access your HTTP server through a valid domain name.

 The HOSTS file is a special file available on both Windows and Mac OS.
 It allows you to override certain domain names with custom endpoints.
 Schematically, the HOSTS file looks like this: